sachinsinha1/UI-UX-Design/UX-Design Notes.md

 An early model of a product that demonstrates functionality.

 ### Information architecture
-The framwork of a website or how it's orgransized, categorized, and structure.
+The framework of a website or how it's organized, categorized, and structure.

 ### Communicating effective
 UX designer are required to have good communication skills, as you may have to talk to client, team and write a mail or pitch an idea.